Zeolite: What It Is + Why It Can Detox & Cleanse Your Skin Like Nothing Else

 Now that you know why adding zeolite to your skin care routine is beneficial, there are a few things to keep in mind when looking for products.
 There are a lot of brands using zeolite in their masks and cleansers these days, but if you want to go the DIY route (see below), powdered zeolite is easy to find on sites like Amazon.

 However, it's incredibly important that you're buying only high-quality, micronized zeolite (preferably clinoptilolite) that's been properly cleaned and is 100 percent pure.
 Zeolite is sourced from the earth and needs to be separated from other naturally occurring minerals that aren't so good for your health.
-You don't want commercial-grade zeolite, as it's probably not natural or pure and may contain unknown contaminants.
+You don't want commercial-grade zeolite, as it's probably not natural, pure, and may contain unknown contaminants.

 How do I use it?

-- Mask: In a fine powder form, zeolite makes a wonderfully detoxifying mask.
+- Mask: In a fine powder form, zeolite makes a wonderfully cleansing mask.
 Mix 1 tablespoon of zeolite powder with 2 tablespoons of water to form a paste.
-Slather it on your face and leave it for up to an hour (I've found the longer the better).
-When you wash it off, be prepared for seriously soft skin and pores that are noticeably less noticeable!
+Slather it on your face and leave it for up to an hour.
 It'll do a deep cleanse on your pores and help heal any existing blemishes.